Pandanus julianettii

 Cultivation Details

 ].
-Plants grow best in areas where the mean annual temperature is within the range 13 - 24°c, but can tolerate 6 - 30°c[
+Plants grow best in areas where the mean annual temperature is within the range 13 - 24°c, but are able to tolerate 6 - 30°c[

 ].
 They may tolerate temperatures as low as 0°c for short periods and down to 3°c for prolonged periods[